AaronDewes/github-helper-bot/docs/index.md

-# UmbrelBot ducomentation
+# CitadelBot ducomentation

-The UmbrelBot provides a few useful tools to make development on GitHub faster and easier.
+The CitadelBot provides a few useful tools to make development on GitHub faster and easier.

 In the current version, `0.2.3`, it provides the following features: